Abdelhak-Achour/discord-bot-tnt-guardian/README.md

 - [Node](https://nodejs.org/en/) - Version 16 or higher
 - [NPM](https://www.npmjs.com/)

+## Required permissions

+The `applications.commands` application scope needs to be enabled, go to `OAuth2` tap on the [developer portal](https://discord.com/developers/applications/) to enable it

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details